 When you think of menopause, you might automatically think of hot flashes and mood swings.
-While a drop in estrogen (which occurs during menopause) certainly causes these symptoms, another notable change many women experience during menopause is weight gain.
-According to the National Heart, Lung, and Blood Institute, women gain an average of five pounds during menopause.
-Some women might gain as much as 15 to 25 pounds.
+While a drop in estrogen and progesterone (which occurs during menopause) certainly causes these symptoms, another notable change many women experience during menopause is weight gain.

-Learning how to fight potential weight gain now can make it easier to maintain your body weight for overall better health.
+Learning how to fight potential weight gain now can make it easier to maintain a healthy body weight over the course of a lifetime.

-Menopause marks significant changes: not only do your periods finally stop, but you’re also not capable of having children because your body doesn’t release the same amount of estrogen as it once did.
+Menopause marks significant changes.
+Not only do your periods finally stop, but you are no longer capable of having children.
+This is because your body no longer releases the levels of estrogen and progesterone required for fertility and reproduction.

 It’s important to note that menopause-related weight gain doesn’t happen overnight.
 In other words, you won’t suddenly gain 10 pounds after your periods stop.
 Rather, the weight gain is more gradual.
-Dr. Carolyn Ross estimates that most women gain a pound per year.
-Poor lifestyle habits and other factors can make this number even higher.
+Poor lifestyle habits and other factors can increase your weight gain as well.

 While weight gain may be attributed to menopause, other factors can increase the total amount gained.
 For instance, you might notice more weight maintenance issues: